cedar-policy/rfcs/text/0019-stricter-validation.md

 In every environment where `?principal` is not `User`, the equality has type `False`, causing the `&&` to short-circuit to type `False`.
 The rest of the policy is typechecked as usual when `?principal` is `User`.

-This change to template typechecking does not introduce any new type errors and in fact will enable more precise typechecking if we expand where in a policy template slots may be used.
+This change will match the precision of the validator today, and will enable more precise typechecking if we expand where in a policy template slots may be used.
+In particular, if we allowed expressions like `?principal.foo == 2` in the condition of a policy, the above approach would allow us to know precisely that `?principal` will always have a `foo` attribute, whereas the current approach using _AnyEntity_ would not be able to.

 ### Unspecified principal/resource entity types

 The validator has a concept of an unspecified principal or resource entity type in an action `appliesTo` specification.
 When `principalTypes` or `resourceTypes` is omitted from the schema for a given action, we interpret the schema as declaring that the action does not apply to any particular principal/resource entity type.
 It instead applies to the _unspecified_ principal or resource, which allows users to make authorization requests for that action without providing a specific principal or resource entity.
-This is implemented now by assigning the _AnyEntity_ type to a variable when it is unspecified, but doing so is not possible in strict validation due to its lack of width subtyping.
+This is implemented now for permissive validation by assigning the _AnyEntity_ type to a variable when it is unspecified.
+The strict validator currently handles the unspecified principal/resource types in an ad hoc manner.

-To resolve this issue, both permissive and strict validation will no longer type an unspecified principal/resource as _AnyEntity_, and instead treat it more precisely as some _specific but not named_ entity type that is _not equal to any other entity type_.
+To resolve this issue, both permissive and strict validation will no longer type an unspecified principal/resource as _AnyEntity_, and instead treat it more precisely as some specific entity type that is _not equal to any other entity type_.
-This change essentially matches what was the intended semantics of the unspecified entity all along: It shouldn't matter which entity you pass in, policy evaluation will always behave the same.
+This change closely matches these semantics of authorization request processing using the unspecified entity type.
+It also is more precise than using _AnyEntity_.
+In particular, for an expression like `principal == User::"Alice"` in a policy, using _AnyEntity_ for the type of `principal` would give this expression the type `Boolean`.
+But we know better: This expression will always evaluate to `false` when `principal` is unspecified in the request.
+Giving `principal` an entity type not equal to any other type would allow us to type the expression as `False`, and therefore uncover that the policy containing this expression might never properly apply.

+### Implementation details

+The current way we implement strict mode will change to accommodate these additions.
+We propose the following:

+1. Change the Rust code to implement strict mode by reusing the logic of permissive mode​ and using a flag to perform more restrictive checks.
+For example, when given `User` and `Admin` entity types, the code performing the least-upper-bound computation will return union type `User|Admin` in permissive mode, and will fail in strict mode.
+And, the code for conditionals would force branches' types to match in strict mode, but not in permissive mode.
+Etc.
+2. When checking in strict mode, we construct a new AST that performs the needed transformations, as in step 2 today.
+3. Either way, we can add type annotations.
+For strict mode, they could be added during the transformation; for permissive mode, no transformation is needed.
+No checking is done after annotations are added, since the checking is always done, regardless of mode, prior to the transformation.

 ## Drawbacks

 The main drawback of this approach is that strict-mode validation will be more restrictive.
 This is by design: Policies like the one in the motivating example will be rejected where before they were accepted.
-Accepting this RFC means we are prioritizing understandability over precision under the assumption that the lost precision will not be missed (e.g., since users wouldn't have expected to get it anyway).
+Accepting this RFC means we are prioritizing understandability over precision under the assumption that the lost precision will not be missed.

+Policies that validated before but will not validate now are quite odd -- they would rely on the use of width subtyping, unions, etc. to determine that an expression will always evaluate to `true` (or `false`) and thus can be transformed away.
+But policies like these will be like those in the motivating example at the start of this RFC, and are probably not what the user intended in the first place.
+Ultimately, flagging them as erroneous is safer.

-A secondary drawback is that this will result in a non-trivial, and backwards-incompatible code change.
+A secondary drawback is that this change will result in a non-trivial, and backwards-incompatible code change.
+Mitigating this issue is that the backward incompatibility will be minimal in practice (per the above), and we will use verification-guided development to prove that the change is sound (i.e., will not introduce design or implementation mistakes).

 ## Alternatives